 Children who feel safe to be honest about their whole range of thoughts and feelings tend to generally feel more at peace within themselves, and hence their world in general.
 When children can freely share that which bothers them through their daily ups and downs, they gain a lot of valuable experience in identifying, knowing and working through their emotions.

 Am I encouraging my child to be negative?
-Parents often fear that "entertaining" their child's negative thoughts and feelings will encourage them to be a negative person whose unable to value and appreciate their life and those around them.
+Parents often fear that “entertaining” their child’s negative thoughts and feelings will encourage them to be a negative person who’s unable to value and appreciate their life and those around them.
 Yet the opposite is true.
-As children get their worries, disappointments and that which they're annoyed about off their chest, it frees them up to feel clearer and hence to see a situation from a wider perspective that includes the thoughts, feelings and needs of others.
+As children get their worries, disappointments and that which they’re annoyed about off their chest, it frees them up to feel clearer and hence to see a situation from a wider perspective that includes the thoughts, feelings and needs of others.
 Children who feel blocked in expressing their dissatisfaction can feel stuck in their difficult feelings, feel judged for feeling how they do and resentments can fester.

-I often feel that much of the time I'm teaching basic counselling skills to parents.
+Active listening.
 Indeed, active listening is a badly needed skill in all relationships.
 Adults resolve many difficult issues when listened to with compassion.
-As a counsellor over the years, I've witnessed with awe and admiration as clients have tackled and resolved anxieties, compulsions, inhibitions and phobias, lack of confidence, depression, anger issues, self-hatred, shame, addictions and more as they work through the layers of unresolved pain that were previously buried deep inside all their life.
+As a counsellor over the years, I’ve witnessed with awe and admiration as clients have tackled and resolved anxieties, compulsions, inhibitions and phobias, lack of confidence, depression, anger issues, self-hatred, shame, addictions and more as they work through the layers of unresolved pain that were previously buried deep inside all their life.
 There is a simple transformative power when a person feels genuinely heard, accepted and understood as they share their very raw, sore and conflicted feelings.

 Feeling it to heal it.
 When intense feelings are shared and met with acceptance and understanding, it can greatly help someone to release feelings of shame.
 Shame that builds up can be very debilitating.
 We all need to share our stories, they are a big part of who we are and what has influenced us.
 Our wounds and our gifts are often two sides of the one coin.
 Having our wounds witnessed and cared for by another can bring much soothing, and open us up to again feeling strong, resilient and enthusiastic.